-Most businesses are already familiar with the concept of ‘sensitive data’ from existing data protection legislation.
+Most businesses are already familiar with the concept of ‘sensitive data’ from the previous data protection legislation.
 ‘Sensitive data’ includes information concerning racial or ethnic origin and health generally.
-There are other categories of information too, but newly added to the list will be genetic and biometric data.
+There are other categories of information too, including genetic and biometric data.

-New obligations will be imposed on you to show that you have considered and integrated compliance measures into your day to day practices.
+Obligations are now imposed on you to show that you have considered and integrated compliance measures into your day to day practices.
 This may mean adopting appropriate data protection policies, staff training and appointing a data protection officer.
-Importantly, for the first time you have to prove you comply with your obligations under the GDPR by keeping appropriate records.
+Importantly, you now have to prove you comply with your obligations under the GDPR by keeping appropriate records.

-In a significant departure from existing legislation, the GDPR will require you to have formal contracts with any service providers who process personal data on your behalf – and ensure they comply with their obligations under the GDPR.
-Equally, if you are processing data on behalf of a third party, the GDPR will place specific legal obligations on you for the first time and make you liable for breaches that you are responsible for.
+In a significant departure from previous legislation, the GDPR requires you to have formal contracts with any service providers who process personal data on your behalf – and ensure they comply with their obligations under the GDPR.
+Equally, if you are processing data on behalf of a third party, the GDPR places specific legal obligations on you and make you liable for breaches that you are responsible for.

 Right to erasure

-More commonly known as the ‘right to be forgotten’, whilst not absolute, it will give data subjects the right to have their personal data erased in specific circumstances – such as where the personal data is no longer necessary for the purpose for which it was originally collected or processed.
+More commonly known as the ‘right to be forgotten’, allows data subjects the right to have their personal data erased in specific circumstances – such as where the personal data is no longer necessary for the purpose for which it was originally collected or processed.

 Data breach notification

 If you accidentally or unlawfully destroy, lose, alter, disclose, or give access to, personal data a requirement to notify the Information Commissioner’s Office will be triggered depending on the nature of the breach.
-This is a new requirement.
-You may be tempted not to notify to avoid any bad publicity, however failure to notify risks an administration fine of up to €10,000,000 or two per cent of the total worldwide annual turnover in the preceding year – whichever is higher.
+You may be tempted not to notify to avoid any bad publicity, however, failure to notify risks an administration fine of up to €10,000,000 or two per cent of the total worldwide annual turnover in the preceding year – whichever is higher.

 For the most serious breaches the penalty is doubled to €20,000,000 or four per cent of total worldwide revenues.